FuelMapp/product-fuelmapp/docs.md

 properties, this is an antipattern, and since Stations are stored on a different DB this was deemed the best option.

+### Controllers

+For the MVP these will be limited to CRUD operations for Users.
+All other tasks will be handled by the client.